Kiran7007/Interview-Preparation/cross-platform/flutter.md

 ### Answer

-- **Deep explanation:** Flutter is an open-source UI toolkit for building **natively compiled** apps across mobile/desktop/web from one Dart codebase, centered on a high-performance rendering pipeline.
+- **In plain words:** Flutter is an open-source UI toolkit for building **natively compiled** apps across mobile/desktop/web from one Dart codebase, centered on a high-performance rendering pipeline.
-- **Internal working:** Widget composition → render objects → Skia/Impeller draw calls; framework schedules rebuilds and animations.
+- **How it works:** Widget composition → render objects → Skia/Impeller draw calls; framework schedules rebuilds and animations.
-- **Trade-offs:** Engine size + embedding complexity vs velocity of shared UI.
+- **What to watch for:** Engine size + embedding complexity vs velocity of shared UI.
-- **Real-world example:** Internal ops apps where Android+iOS parity matters more than OEM-specific styling.
+- **Example:** Internal ops apps where Android+iOS parity matters more than OEM-specific styling.

 ### Key takeaway